Spiritual Life Commission

-During a typical year, they also sponsor an Advent Quiet Day, coordinate a Christmas Gathering in Old Brick, present a Lenten Reflection Day, curate a 5-week, Wednesday Night Lenten Supper Series with invited presenters, curate, and publish a yearly Lenten Meditation Book (up to 80 pages this year), as well as design a weekend family retreat in October at the DuPont Center in Rehoboth, Delaware.
+During a typical year, they also sponsor an Advent Quiet Day, coordinate a Christmas Gathering in Old Brick, present a Lenten Reflection Day, organize a 5-week, Wednesday Night Lenten Supper Series with invited presenters, curate, and publish a yearly Lenten Meditation Book (more than 75 pages this year), as well as design a weekend family retreat in October at the DuPont Center in Rehoboth, Delaware.

 Through these gatherings, the SLC aims to help build community and inspiration around each and every Christ Church parishioner.
 If you would like to know more or learn how you can be a part of the SLC in the future, please email us.